Introduction

 NSW government primary schools educate children from kindergarten to year 6, and the school year begins late-January/early-February.

-You can enrol your child in kindergarten at the beginning of the school year if they turn 5 on or before 31 July of that year.
+You can enrol your child in kindergarten at the beginning of the school year if they turn 5 on or before 31 July that year.
 They must be enrolled by their sixth birthday.

 Public schools are free to attend for Australian citizens and permanent residents.